Distributed energy resources illustraltion

 A state government recently announced a home battery subsidy program.
 The program provides grid-connected customers in the state the opportunity to access state government subsidies and low-interest loans to help cover the cost of home battery and new solar PV systems.

-At the same time, a seller and installer of behind-the-meter solar PV and battery systems to residential and business premises (the Proponent) has identified an opportunity to expand its business to offer a market integrated Distributed Energy Resources (DER) solution to its customers.
+At the same time, a seller and installer of behind-the-meter solar PV and battery systems to residential and business premises (the Proponent) has identified an opportunity to expand its business to offer a market integrated CER solution to its customers.

 The Proponent expects its VPP portfolio to grow over time, in line with the growth in installations of solar PV and battery systems, driven by state government support.